aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-award-winning-brad-and-39-s-blackened-salmon-with-blueberry-balsamic-reduction.md

 1. Plate veggie medley.
 Place salmon on top.
 Spoon desired sauce over the top.
 Garnish with a couple fresh blueberries and lemon slices.
 Serve immediately.
 Enjoy.

-Brad's blackened salmon with blueberry balsamic reduction.
+Brad&#39;s blackened salmon with blueberry balsamic reduction.
 Blueberries, balsamic vinegar, a little bit of olive oil, a shallot, and black pepper is all you need to make this thick sweet reduction!
 It tasted amazing with the salmon which I poached in organic vegetable broth.
 You could easily pour this reduction over chicken breast, good quality beef or bison.
 Add the blueberries and balsamic, reducing heat to maintain a low simmer.

-So that is going to wrap this up with this special food brad's blackened salmon with blueberry balsamic reduction recipe.
+So that is going to wrap this up with this special food brad&#39;s blackened salmon with blueberry balsamic reduction recipe.
 Thanks so much for reading.
 I'm sure that you can make this at home.
 There is gonna be interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!